joshuabeny1999/netatmo-influx-importer/README.md

 # netatmo-influx-importer
-Go CLI which can be run as cron to import netatmo data into influx 2.0 database
+Go CLI which can be run as cron to import netatmo data into influx 2.0 database.
+Currently in development.